 - Detoxification: Medical detox is a supervised withdrawal process from addictive substances, under the monitored care of a licensed physician.
 Prolonged use of drugs and alcohol can cause physical dependence over time.
 When you stop using these substances, the result can be withdrawal symptoms which can often be unpleasant.
 A supervised medical detox is implemented to address these immediate physical effects and to flush any toxins left behind in the body as a byproduct of the chemical compounds which are found in alcohol and other drugs.
-You can read more about our detoxification process on the New England Recovery blog here.

 - Outpatient Treatment: Daily treatment at a clinic or facility that allows the client to return to home during non-treatment hours.
 At Spectrum’s outpatient centers across Massachusetts, clients visit daily for educational and group counseling sessions and/or for medication-assisted treatment.

 - Residential (Inpatient) Treatment: Treatment that requires clients to live at the facility for a period of time.
 At the New England Recovery Center, clients receive a comprehensive assessment on day one.
 The assessment is used to develop an individualized treatment program which includes individual counseling, psycho-education and group therapy sessions.